 When travelling, always carry a repair kit and tyre pump for repairs in event of punctured/flat tyre.
-An alternative to this is a pump spray that fills your tyre with a foam that hardens in the tyre.
+An alternative to this is an emergency puncture repair spray that fills your tyre with a foam that hardens in the tyre.